Jim Spanarkel

-James Gerard Spanarkel (born June 28, 1957) is an American television analyst for College Basketball on CBS and a former professional basketball player for the Philadelphia 76ers and the Dallas Mavericks.
+James Gerard Spanarkel (born June 28, 1957) is an American television analyst for College Basketball on CBS and Fox College Hoops.
+He is a former professional basketball player for the Philadelphia 76ers and the Dallas Mavericks.
 He played college basketball for Duke University, where he was an All-American.

 Career

 High school

 Born and raised in Jersey City, New Jersey, Spanarkel played at Hudson Catholic Regional High School, where he was a teammate of future NBA player Mike O'Koren.

 College and professional basketball

 Spanarkel was a First Team Acclaim All American, in addition the First Team All-ACC and the first 2000-point scorer in Duke Blue Devils history.
 He was named Duke's team MVP for his final three seasons, 1977, 1978, and 1979.
 Spanarkel was also team captain in his junior and senior years, and was announced NCAA's East Regional Most Outstanding Player in 1978.
 Duke finished as the national runner-up that year to Kentucky.
 At Duke, Spanarkel was also a pitcher on the baseball team for two years.
 He graduated from university in 1979, and during the summer of 1980, he studied for and obtained a real estate broker's license.

-The Philadelphia 76ers drafted Spanarkel with the 16th overall pick in the 1979 NBA Draft on October 17, and he spent his first season as a rookie, the 1979–80 campaign, with the Sixers.
+The Philadelphia 76ers drafted Spanarkel with the 16th overall pick in the 1979 NBA draft on October 17, and he spent his first season as a rookie, the 1979–80 campaign, with the Sixers.
 He was then drafted by the Dallas Mavericks and played the following four seasons with them, leading the club in scoring for the 1980–81 season with a 14.4 ppg average.
 His NBA career ended in 1984, after a season during which a broken right wrist cost him three months on the bench.